 - Backfill the soil around the foundation appropriately.

-As already hinted at, exterior drainage systems and tiles are often more effective waterproofing solutions than their interior cousins.
+As already hinted, exterior drainage systems and tiles are often more effective waterproofing solutions than their interior cousins.
 The other benefits of their installation include:

 - Relatively inexpensive installation to new homes